Sunday 6th December 2020?

-2017 sees the 6th running of this very scenic race, there were 600 runners who took part in the 2016 race, feedback suggests everyone enjoyed the race with lots of comments about the tough hills, but they said that it made the course a challenge and gave them a sense of achievement.
+2020 sees the 9th running of this very scenic race, there were a record 870 runners who entered the 2019 race, feedback suggests everyone enjoyed the race with lots of comments about the tough hills, but they said that it made the course a challenge and gave them a sense of achievement.

 This year we intend to make this Half Marathon not just a great race but a great event, we are working with the local community to ensure your race day or weekend is memorable and encourages you to return year on year.
 RunWales are proud of the events we organise, with the emphasis on the runners enjoyment of the whole event, this is what we expect as runners and so will provide for you.

-Feedback from runners suggested it should be a little more challenging given the name “Snowdonia Half Marathon” so in 2016 listened and oh yes it is now more challenging, we have taken out the road to and from the village of Trefriw and re-routed you straight up to Lake Geirionydd, then up and over to Lake Crafnant and back down Trefriw and then up the 1:7 hill (Forest Hill) and back down to the finish via Gwydyr Castle, good luck guys, you’ll need it!!!
+Feedback from runners suggested it should be a little more challenging given the name “Snowdonia Half Marathon” so in 2016, we listened and oh yes it is now more challenging, we have taken out the road to and from the village of Trefriw and re-routed you straight up to Llyn Geirionydd, then up and over to Llyn Crafnant, back down towards Trefriw, before turning heading to go up the 1:7 hill (Forest Hill) at approx. mile 11, then back down to the finish via Gwydyr Castle, good luck guys, you’ll need it!!!

-You will leave Llanrwst on 20th May 2017 and tell your Family, Friends and Colleagues “I did it, I completed the Snowdonia Half Marathon”
+You will leave Llanrwst on race day and tell your Family, Friends and Colleagues “I did it, I completed the Snowdonia Half Marathon”

 Race starts: 10am

 Cost: Affiliated £30 Unaffiliated £32 (YOU MUST BE AT LEAST 17 YRS OLD ON RACE DAY)